 Bottom Line: Chrome iOS Translate

 I have seen many websites which only offer certain languages, mostly Japanese or Chinese.
-As fond of watching animes and manga, most of these websites are written in the Japanese alphabets, which gives English speaking readers a bit of trouble.
+As fond of watching anime and manga, most of these websites are written in the Japanese alphabets, which gives English-speaking readers a bit of trouble.

-But thanks to the auto-translate feature in Chrome iOS, these issues do not bother me anymore.
+But thanks to the iOS chrome translate feature, these issues do not bother me anymore.
+They also help me when I land upon a foreign website while researching for my college paper.
 Hopefully, the above-mentioned steps have helped you understand the needful.

 Let us know what you think about the Chrome browser auto-translation feature on your iPhone or iPad?
 And how often do you use this translate command?